Vanishing of Tor, and why we care about it: Thetas, and etas, and T ors! Oh, my!

 \subsection{The eta-pairing}

-Let $R$ be a local ring, and let $M$ and $N$ be finitely generated $R$-modules.
-Assume that there is some non-negative integer $f$ such that $\Tor_{i}^R(M,N)$ has finite length for all $i\geq f$.
+Let $R$ be a commutative Noetherian ring, and let $M$ and $N$ be finitely generated $R$-modules.
+Assume that there is some non-negative integer $m$ such that $\Tor_{i}^R(M,N)$ has finite length for all $i\geq m$.
 In \cite{Da2} Dao introduced and studied a generalization of Hochster's $\theta$-pairing:

 Here $e$ is any positive integer, so that $\eta_{e}^{R}(M,N)$ can be infinite.
-However, if $R$ is a complete intersection of codimension $c$, then $\eta_{c}^R(M,N)<\infty$, and $\eta_e^R(M,N) = 0$ if if $e > c$ \cite[Theorem 4.3]{Da2}.
+However, if $(R,\fm,k)$ is a complete intersection of codimension $c$, then $\eta_{c}^R(M,N)<\infty$, and $\eta_e^R(M,N) = 0$ if if $e > c$ \cite[Theorem 4.3]{Da2}.
 Furthermore, if $\widehat R$ is a complete intersection of relative codimension $c$ in an unramified regular local ring, and if $\eta_{c}^R(M,N)=0$, then the pair $(M,N)$ is $c$-rigid.